johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed functions invoked from outside of the actor itself are implicitly async and throwing.
 This follows the same rules as actor function invocations, and extends it to be throwing, because of the network operations involved to implement a distributed call, those calls when made from outside of the actor may fail due to network failures, and not just the distributed function throwing by itself.

 Distributed functions invocations on a remote actor references are turned by the compiler into invocations of special "hook" functions, which a transport framework is expected to fill in with the apropriate internals.
-For example, given a `greet(name:)` function, a special `$distributed_func(name:)` instance function on the same actor will be invoked by the runtime:
+For example, given a `greet(name:)` function, a special `_distributed_func(name:)` instance function on the same actor will be invoked by the runtime:

 ```swift
 distributed actor Greeter {